wolfie/neat-dhcpd/README.md

 You can see some timing traces if you set the environment variable `LITEL_ENABLE=1` when running the application, and then open `http://<server-ip>:12346` in your browser.

+## ⚠️ Use static IP for server

+Note that you must have a static IP configured for the host server, otherwise the clients cannot reach the server and your entire network will go down due to not having an IP.

 ## ⚠️ Won't build on a RPi 3

 It seems like the Raspberry Pi 3b+ is unable to build the web UI without grinding to a halt.
 Presumably this is due to lack of sufficient RAM.
 I have not tested on a RPi4 2gb (or better) yet.